 It was a primitive world of sparks and beeps by today’s standards but all this technology worked well enough for the first 30 years of radio: it would build Marconi’s radio empire and the RMS Titanic’s famous S.O.S. was sent with it.
 It would serve as the basis for the first radio navigation beacons, such as Germany’s 1912 Telefunken Compass Sender and the earliest predecessors to LFR.
 However, inventors dreamed of ultimately conveying sound and the human voice “on the air” just as they could then easily do with a wired telephone.

 By 1910 the US and Britain experimented with mounting small spark gap transmitters into spotter aircraft so they could telegraph their observations to the ground.
 They were not the smallest of devices: one type weighed nearly 100 pounds with its batteries.
-As sparks gaps weren’t efficient transmitters, during flight the aircraft had to unwind a dangerous trailing wire antenna longer than 100’ to pick up enough signal to be heard over a headset.
+As sparks gaps weren’t efficient transmitters, during flight the aircraft had to unwind a dangerous trailing wire antenna longer than 100’ to transmit or pick up enough signal to be heard over a headset.
 This proposition was acceptable for the comparatively more spacious and quiescent environment of airships (Germany adopted them for their Zeppelins); however, arcing spark gaps and delicate crystals were not ideal for cramped, vibrating cockpits.
 If an aircraft couldn’t carry both a radio and an operator to use it, the pilot had to simultaneously fly the plane and “Morse” a message.
 Most aviators still found tried and true signal flags, ground signaling panels or just simply dropping weighted messages overboard far less cumbersome.
 Beyond just needing more workable technology, it was becoming clear that voice communication would also be the only way to make radio practical for aviation.